ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `OnTriggerOverlap` function.
 This function will check the object that entered the bounds of the trigger is a **Player** type.
-If it is a player that entered the trigger, then `DisablePlayer` is called to disable the players control of their character.
+If it is a player that entered the trigger, then `DisablePlayer` is called to disable the player's control of their character.

 ```lua
 obj:SetWorldPosition(Vector3.New(triggerPos.x, triggerPos.y, triggerPos.z))
 obj:SetWorldRotation(Rotation.New(0, 0, triggerRot.z))
 ```

-The position and rotation of the player needs to be set.
+The position and rotation of the player need to be set.
 The position of the player can be set using the position of the trigger.
 The `z` rotation of the trigger is used for the player so the player's character faces the direction of the trigger.
 This will make the player's character face the cosmetic camera.

-The position and rotation of the player needs to be set.
+The position and rotation of the player need to be set.
 You can use the position and rotation of the trigger.
-Using the rotation gives you more flexibility on the direction a player is facing.
+Using the rotation gives you more flexibility in the direction a player is facing.

 ```lua
 Events.BroadcastToPlayer(obj, "EnableCosmeticChanger")